-You are propbably reading this post with the hope of finding some conclusive information that will inspire you to take the freelance leap and become a freelance web developer or at least to make the best, logical decision about your career, be that to stick with your current job or to go freelance.
+You are probably reading this post hoping to find conclusive information that will inspire you to take the freelance leap and become a Freelance Web Developer or at least to make the best, logical decision about your career, be that to stick with your current job or to go solo.

-Making decisions that affects your income/earnings is never easy, especially if you have dependents/family to support.
-Hopefully the below list will help you make the right choice, to go freelance or not!
+Making decisions that affects your income is never easy, especially if you have family to support.
+Hopefully the below pointers will help you make the right decision, to go freelance or not!

-- Do you have access to funds to support you during the initial months of freelancing?
+- Do you have funds to support yourself and/or your family during the initial months of freelancing?

-Surviving the first few months without initial clients and/or funds to carry you will be virtually impossible, also remember most development projects can take a few weeks to complete and then maybe another few before you receive payment, the upside is that you can ask for a deposit before commencing work.
+Surviving the first few months without initial clients and/or funds to carry you will be virtually impossible, also keep in mind that most web development projects can take weeks or even months to complete before you receive payment, the upside is that you can ask for a deposit before commencing work, and you should!

 - Do you have a Business Plan?

 You absolutely have to know what you are going to do and how you are going to accomplish it, i.e. web development work for clients, systems SLA’s or perhaps your own software products… Who, What, Why, When, Where, How, How Much?

-Some business skills are vital if you want to survive in the long run, i.e. if you don’t know how to market or quote effectively then you will not make it… There is a plethora of free online information on small business finance and marketing… Google and Youtube are your friends.
+Specific business skills are vital if you want to survive in the long run, i.e. if you don’t know how to market or cost your services and products effectively then you will not make it… There is a plethora of free online information on small business finance and marketing… Google and Youtube are your friends.

 - Do you have what it takes to motivate yourself?

 Most freelancers and especially the single ones might find it increasingly difficult to operate on their own, it will get lonely and you will feel demotivated at times… consider working from a shared office space at least once a week and attend events to network and/or just to mingle with other people.